-The obvious question arising is whether it is possible to combine policies to expand the economy with measures to steer its trajectory so that the country's development becomes inherently more equitable and sustainable over time?
-Deep fault lines between the key economic stakeholders and widespread social mistrust mean that things cannot remain the same and that a growth-first agenda is not credible and therefore will not prove resilient.
-A shared vision of a more inclusive and broad-based growth path is urgent, but what might this look like and whose responsibility should it be?
-In addition, what are the main dilemmas and trade-offs needing to be confronted, and what specifically could be done to interrupt prevailing economic patterns in order to navigate towards a fairer and more equal society?
+The obvious question is whether, in contrast to both of these perspectives, it is possible to reform or transform the economy without undermining its very existence.
+In other words, can policies to expand opportunities be combined with measures to steer the trajectory of the economy, so that it becomes inherently more equitable and inclusive over time?
+Deep fault lines between the key economic stakeholders and widespread social mistrust mean that things cannot stay unchanged, and that a growth-first agenda will not prove resilient to political attacks.
+A shared vision of a more inclusive and broad-based growth path is urgent. but what might this look like and whose responsibility should it be?
+In addition, what are the main dilemmas and trade-offs needing to be confronted, and what specifically should be done to interrupt prevailing economic patterns in order to navigate towards a fairer and more equal society?
 For example, is it necessary to contain the enrichment of affluent groups in order to ensure that incomes grow faster at the bottom of society?
 What other sacrifices and bargains are needed to find ways of generating value and wealth that extend the benefits more widely?
-Given the loss of faith in the democratic project, with many of the key national institutions now lacking popular legitimacy, it is extremely difficult to negotiate a new social contract and build strategic alliances across the main social partners.
+Given the widespread loss of conviction in the democratic project, with many of the key national institutions now lacking popular legitimacy, it is extremely difficult to negotiate a new social contract built on strategic alliances across the main social partners.
 In a contested political environment, established theories and ideologies often seem to complicate rather than assist pragmatic efforts to find common ground and develop constructive solutions.

-1 Most of these themes feature in the new spirit of austerity that characterises the 2018 Budget.
+Most of these themes feature in the new spirit of austerity that characterises the 2018 Budget.

-One of the ways forward may be to encourage a wide variety of initiatives to emerge at different levels, within communities, cities and regions, to build social trust and give citizens a stake in the economy.
-The energy of different groups and sectors could be mobilised by bringing people together to engage in democratic renewal and to support joint efforts to create assets, strengthen skills, generate jobs and improve livelihoods.
-Building upon readilyaccepted core values, such as participation, equity, well-being and enterprise, may prove more worthwhile than trying to apply conventional wisdoms and pre-set ideas.
-Through empowerment and collective responsibility it may be possible both to hold government to account and to experiment with many different ways of overcoming cleavages, strengthening the social fabric, developing small and informal enterprises, transferring expertise and capabilities, and raising living standards for excluded groups.
-Inclusive development means combining economic activity with sharing resources and know-how - finding synergies between a growth agenda and shepherding it in a fairer direction.
-For example, the approval of private housing estates and apartment blocks could be made conditional on the provision of some affordable housing for low income households.
-Private schools, hospitals and other businesses could also do more to transfer valuable skills and support to deprived groups.
+One way forward from the impasse may be to encourage a flood of initiatives to emerge at different levels, within communities, cities and regions, to build on the country's rich diversity and support the strivings of poor citizens to get a stake in the economy.
+The energy and talents of different groups and sectors could be mobilised by bringing them together to engage in democratic renewal and to support joint efforts to create assets, enhance skills, generate jobs and improve livelihoods.
+Starting with readily accepted core values, such as equity, wellbeing and active citizenship, may be better than adhering to conventional formulas and dogmas.
+By empowering people to reach their potential and encouraging a collective sense of responsibility it may be possible both to hold government to account and to experiment with new ways of overcoming racial cleavages, strengthening social trust and raising living standards.
+Tracking progress through carefully chosen indicators should provide timely feedback and assist learning to ensure that radical measures actually work and can be scaled up to achieve greater inclusion without jeopardising the system.